 The Transportation Master Plan is intended to address the multi-modal transportation needs of Park City to the year 2040.
 The plan outlines a series of strategies that embrace a multi-modal approach for the mid-term and long-term transportation network that is less reliant on the single occupant vehicle.

-Walking and bicycling are important modes of travel in our City Everyone is a pedestrian, and people make pedestrian trips on a daily basis, whether that means walking from the transit stop to work, walking from the parking lot to the store, or walking with children to school.
-Walking and Bicycling provides great forms of exercise and sustainable travel.
-Bicycling, once seen primarily as a form of recreation, is also a transportation alternative that an inexpensive, quick and eco-friendly form of travel.
+Walking and biking are important modes of travel in our City.
+Everyone is a pedestrian, and people make pedestrian trips on a daily basis--whether that means walking from the transit stop to work, from the parking lot to the store, or with children to school.
+The walkability study provides Park City with strategies and street improvements to make it safer and more convenient to walk and bike in town.